Trajectory Data Management and Mining: A Survey from Deep Learning to the LLM Era

-In general, multi-stage trajectory clustering methods~\cite{trajclus_cluslstm17,trajclus_trip2vec} first extract low-dimensional representations for each trajectory, use a sliding-window to extract a set of robust movement features and feed them into an LSTM-based AE to learn fixed-length representations.
-Subsequently, a traditional clustering algorithm like K-means~\cite{arthur2007k} is employed to generate clusters based on the learn trajectory representations.
-Trip2Vec~\cite{trajclus_trip2vec} extracts three different kinds of trip attributes from trajectories, including time, origins, and destinations.
-The trip attributes are then inputted into a fully connected AE to generate the representations of trajectories, followed by K-means to form clusters with similar representations.
-In contrast, end-to-end approaches directly integrate Deep Embedding Clustering (DEC), enhancing trajectory representations and clustering assignments simultaneously.
-For example, the study~\cite{trajclus_olive2020deep} applies AE-based t-SNE and DEC for aircraft trajectory clustering.
-DETECT~\cite{trajclus_DETECT} uses an LSTM-based AE and environmental context to refine embeddings and clustering assignments jointly.
-E2DTC~\cite{trajclus_E2DTC} is an RNN-based AE method.
-It introduces a triplet loss dedicated to trajectory clustering.
+In general, multi-stage trajectory clustering methods~\cite{trajclus_trip2vec} typically involve two steps: first, extracting low-dimensional representations by using a sliding window to capture robust movement features, which are then fed into an LSTM-based Autoencoder (AE) to learn fixed-length representations.
+Subsequently, a traditional clustering algorithm, such as K-means~\cite{arthur2007k}, is applied to the learned representations.
+Trip2Vec~\cite{trajclus_trip2vec} extracts three trip attributes (time, origins, destinations), inputs them into a fully connected AE to generate trajectory representations, and then uses K-means for clustering.
+In contrast, end-to-end approaches directly integrate Deep Embedding Clustering (DEC) to simultaneously refine trajectory representations and clustering assignments.
+For instance, the study~\cite{trajclus_olive2020deep} applies AE-based t-SNE and DEC for aircraft trajectory clustering.
+DETECT~\cite{trajclus_DETECT} uses an LSTM-based AE and environmental context to jointly refine embeddings and clustering.
+E2DTC~\cite{trajclus_E2DTC}, an RNN-based AE method, introduces a dedicated triplet loss for clustering.

-\subsubsection{Visualization}
+\subsection{Visualization}

 To enable real-time visualization and interactive analysis of extensive mobility data, traditional trajectory visualization methods rely on temporal and spatial dimensions of geo-points.
 Techniques like density maps, heatmaps, and spatio-temporal cubes~\cite{bach2017descriptive} are used for macroscopic analysis.